bentoml/BentoML/README.md

         return self.artifacts.model.predict(df)
 ```

-After training your ML model, you can pack it with the prediction service
+Train a classifier model and pack it with the prediction service
-`IrisClassifier` defined above, and save them as a BentoML Bundle to file
-system:
+`IrisClassifier` defined above:
 ```python
 from sklearn import svm
 from sklearn import datasets